Patricia Bosworth

-Patricia Bosworth (née Crum, April 24, 1933 – April 2, 2020) was an American journalist and biographer, memoirist, and actress.
+Patricia Bosworth (née Crum, April 24, 1933 – April 2, 2020) was an American journalist, biographer, memoirist, and actress.
 She was a faculty member of Columbia University’s school of journalism as well as Barnard College, and was a winner of the Front Page Award for her journalistic achievement in writing about the Hollywood Blacklist.
-She died from COVID-19 complications during the COVID-19 pandemic.

 Early life

 Born Patricia Crum in Oakland, California, Bosworth was the daughter of prominent attorney Bartley Crum and novelist Anna Gertrude Bosworth.
-She grew up especially close to her younger brother, Bartley Crum Jr. Their father was active in politics as a confidant to Wendell Willkie during the 1940 U.S. presidential election, and served on the 1945 Anglo-American Committee of Inquiry into Palestine that advised President Harry Truman to support the creation of a Jewish state.
+She grew up especially close to her younger brother, Bartley Crum Jr. Their father was active in politics as a confidant to Wendell Willkie during the 1940 U.S. presidential election, and he served on the 1945 Anglo-American Committee of Inquiry into Palestine that advised President Harry Truman to support the creation of a Jewish state.
 The elder Crum gained renown for being one of the six lawyers who defended the Hollywood Ten during the Red Scare at the start of the Cold War in 1947.
 His career suffered during the fallout from the Blacklist, and the family moved from California to New York in late 1948.

 In California, Bosworth was educated at Miss Burke's School and the Convent of the Sacred Heart.
 At age 13, intending to become an actress, she adopted her mother's maiden name as her surname.
-When the family relocated to New York, Bosworth first attended the Chapin School; later, she went to the Ecole International in Geneva, Switzerland.
+When the family moved to New York, Bosworth first attended the Chapin School; later, she went to the Ecole International in Geneva, Switzerland.
 Bosworth studied at Sarah Lawrence College, graduating in 1955 with a major in dance and writing.